 a.
 How do employers determine what job duties are essential?

-JAN put together a publication called Job Descriptions, which includes a discussion about how to determine whether a job duty is essential.
-The EEOC also provides information about determining essential functions in chapter II of A Technical Assistance Manual on the Employment Provisions (Title I) of the Americans with Disabilities Act.
+JAN put together a collection of information on job descriptions, which includes a discussion about how to determine whether a job duty is essential.
+The EEOC also provides information about determining essential functions in chapter II of A Technical Assistance Manual on the Employment Provisions of the Americans with Disabilities Act.

 b.
 Do employers have to provide light duty for employees with disabilities?